 Our homes have separate rooms for a reason.
 When it is time to go to bed, we move to the bedroom.
 When it is time to get some work done, we move the kitchen table or home office.
 The physical transition helps us transition psychologically.
 It is easier to fall asleep after you walk to the bedroom, right?

 The studio apartment's layout can make this difficult.
 A small separation can be helpful for a college student who needs both rest and study time.

 There is also a privacy factor.
 Though most students in studio apartments do not have roommates, they may have friends visit and need a little privacy.

-The separate bedroom, or wall divider of JR, gives them space to change clothes while their friends are waiting.
+The separate bedroom, or wall divider of JR, give them space to change clothes while their friends are waiting.
 It also lets them hide unmentionables and valuables (or that messy bed) from their guests.

 Some landlords are open to a little reconstruction and may be willing to work with you on installing a temporary or partially installed divider in the room.
 The cost involved and the short time the student will be renting the apartment may not make this the best option.